 If Policy Broker is installed on a machine that already hosts a Policy Server instance, the Policy Server is not automatically updated to attempt to connect to the new Policy Broker first.

-Manage Policy Broker connection lists on the Settings > General > Policy Brokers page in the Web module of the TRITON Manager.
+Manage Policy Broker connection lists on the Web > Settings > General > Policy Brokers page in the TRITON Manager.

 Refer to the articles in this collection for information about how to: